Mike Schwartz (screenwriter)

-Mike Schwartz is an American screenwriter and actor, best known for his work on Scrubs (2001-2009).
+Mike Schwartz is an American screenwriter and actor.

 Life and career

 Schwartz was born in Boston, Massachusetts, and was raised in Santa Barbara, California.
 A graduate of the improv group The Groundlings, he lives in Los Angeles as an actor, writer and producer in the entertainment field.

 He was a writer and co-executive producer on the NBC/ABC television comedy drama Scrubs from 2001 until 2007.
 He also appeared on the show in the recurring role of "Lloyd Slawski", a Delivery man and temporary member of the Janitor's "Brain's Trust" who later becomes an ambulance driver.
 Schwartz later served as a writer on shows such as Big Lake and Bored to Death.